Western culture: High Middle Ages and Renaissance

-In the 14th century, the Renaissance starting from Italy and then spreading throughout Europe, there was a massive artistic, architectural, scientific and philosophical revival, as a result of the Christian revival of Greek philosophy, and the long Christian medieval tradition that established the use of reason as one of the most important of human activities.
-This period is commonly referred to as the Renaissance.
-In the following century, this process was further enhanced by an exodus of Greek Christian priests and scholars to Italian cities such as Florence and Venice after the end of the Byzantine Empire with the fall of Constantinople.
+The 14th century Renaissance, starting from Italy and then spreading throughout Europe, was associated with a massive artistic, architectural and philosophical revival.
+Renaissance humanism advanced a worldview centered on nature and the importance of humanity, emerging from the study of classical antiquity and influencing philosophy and art for many years.
+In the following century, this process was enhanced by an exodus of Greek Christian priests and scholars to Italian cities such as Florence and Venice after the fall of Constantinople.